 Orthodontics and Invisalign®

 Clear Aligner Therapy (Invisalign®)

-When correcting misaligned teeth or bite issues, Dr. Dyras or Dr. Hutcheson may recommend orthodontic treatment, commonly known as braces.
+When correcting misaligned teeth or bite issues, Dr. Dyras, Dr. Hutcheson or Dr. Zaluski may recommend orthodontic treatment, commonly known as braces.
 This treatment creates a more attractive smile and can alleviate certain issues resulting from a misaligned bite.
 Orthodontics can be used as a stand-alone procedure or as part of a comprehensive plan placing teeth in an optimal position prior to additional restorative procedures.